 Bottomless mimosas?
 We’ve got you covered.
 Take a look at our go-to spots for the most important meal of a Palm Springs vacation: Brunch!

 The desert resort city of Palm Springs is one of the most stunning destinations in California.
-That’s why we’re excited to share our favorite places to brunch during the Desert Classic Golf Tournament – known as the American Express.
+That’s why we’re excited to share our favorite places to brunch.
+You’re an out-of-towner, enjoying the nice weather and beautiful views, and simply want some eggs, crispy hash browns and coffee to cure that hangover.

 From Michelin-recognized fine dining to hipster haunts and lively options with bottomless mimosas, Palm Springs has no shortage of incredible brunch options.